Permissions

 |---|---|

-acceptEdits | Auto-allow file edits, prompt for others |
+acceptEdits | Auto-allow file edits, prompt for other approval-requiring tools |

 Using permission modes